nrlab-CRUK/INVAR2/docs/SettingUp.md

 The file must start with a header line that contains exactly the values (any order):

-    POOL
-    BARCODE
+    SAMPLE_ID
     FILE_NAME

-The `POOL` and `BARCODE` columns cross linked to the same columns in the layout file.
+The `SAMPLE_ID` column cross links to the same column in the layout file.
-We would expect then each row to form a unique pair in this file and a unique pair within a study in the layout file.
-If a pool + barcode pair does not exist in the layout file, the pipeline will stop with an error.
+If a sample id does not exist in the layout file, the pipeline will stop with an error.

-`FILE_NAME` gives the name of the BAM file for the pool + barcode.
+`FILE_NAME` gives the name of the BAM file for the sample.
 It can be a relative path to the top level directory (e.g. "`bam/sample1.bam`") or an absolute path.

 ### Configuration File